Frequently Asked Questions

 Who is eligible to use the GEODON Savings Card?

-To be eligible to use a GEODON Savings Card, you must:
+To be eligible to use a GEODON Savings Card:

 The Card is not valid for California residents whose prescriptions are covered in whole or in part by third-party insurance, a healthcare service plan, or other health coverage where a lower cost generic is available, unless applicable step therapy or prior authorization requirements have been completed.